TheGoodlike13/liberty_or_death/README.md

 Something like `640x480` or whatever.
 I guess we should at least make it widescreen before we continue.

-I right click the desktop and select display settings, which includes resolution.
+I right-click the desktop and select display settings, which includes resolution.
 It was actually `800x600`.
 And the lowest widescreen is... `1280x720`.
 Quite the jump.
 Oh well.
 Somehow the 'x' which closes the windows is still partially offscreen,